i-like-hamigaki/i-like-hamigaki.github.io/_posts/2018-01-16-markup-syntax-highlighting.md

 author: reed
 ---

-The Crypto Club (or may be names the Blockchain Group in the future) had its very first formal meeting on January 16, 2018.
+The Crypto Club (or may be named the Blockchain Association in the future) had its very first formal meeting on January 16, 2018.
 10 members were in attendance, of 18 members who have signed on to join.
 The group went over a variety of topics outlined in the minutes below, and intends to register the group officially, very soon. [^1]

 [^1]: <http://en.wikipedia.org/wiki/Syntax_highlighting>